 You might be wondering, why did Hasbro feel the need to release this edition of Trivial Pursuit?
 The company was betting on the feeling of nostalgia many people get for the 80s, particularly Gen Xers.
 The era has become nostalgic and romantic for younger people too, as they are getting to experience it through television shows.
 It seems to be the perfect formula to connect with every generation!

 Another fun fact is that the very first edition of Trivial Pursuit was released to the public in the 1980s!
 In a way, this edition must be especially dear to all the original fans of the game that experienced it back then.

 The game includes a special portal to the Upside Down for all Stranger Things fans.
 Players can end up in that scary and morbid place, much like their favorite Stranger Things characters.
 Out of the 1,500 questions split among 6 different categories, the show actually only occupies one category.
 The others are: Movies; TV; Music; Famous People and Events; and Trends, Tech and Fun.
 You’ll also be taken back to the 80s with the bright neon colors and thematic design.

-The new edition was met with great enthusiasm from both trivia and 80s lovers.
+Trivial Pursuit Netflix’s Stranger Things Back to the 80s Edition was met with great enthusiasm from both trivia and 80s lovers.

 What is the newest Trivial Pursuit Genus edition?

 Trivial Pursuit Genus refers to the number of mainline Trivial Pursuit editions.
 Genus editions include some of the best general knowledge questions for all trivia lovers.
 There are now 6 Trivial Pursuit Genus editions, with the latest one dating back to 2006.
 Here is an overview of all the newest Trivial Pursuit Genus editions.